david-f-amorim/Simulating-THG-of-few-femtosecond-pulses-in-a-noble-gas-/README.txt

-avoid DomainError issues; added beam focus position as parameter; changed fundamental wavelength to 730nm; added peak intensity information to pressure scans ; prepared table of relative Ne/Ar saturation pressures and energies ; compared performance of different gases
+avoid DomainError issues; added beam focus position as parameter; changed fundamental wavelength to 730nm; added peak intensity information to pressure scans ; prepared table of relative Ne/Ar saturation pressures and energies ; compared performance of different gases; extended scan_eval to also investigate pulse duration; added option to feed in COMSOL data; extended scan_eval to also investigate position of peak UV energy;

-- upload H2 folder to S&S

-- compare output times as well!

 - reproduce original plots with overlayed measured UV spectra [realistically at higher pressures!]